ethereum/devp2p/caps/eth.md

 This is the response to [GetCells].
 Each element must match the txhash and cells specified in the request.
 The sender can skip any indices that are not available, so the requester can fetch them from other peers.
-Skipping is allowed only at the index level.
+However, skipping is allowed only at the index level.
 The sender must return the corresponding cells for all blobs included in the transaction and cannot skip cells belonging to specific blobs.

 ## Change Log